 Preference measurement / DCE & TTO

-Decision-makers want to select interventions for collective reimbursement which have most value for money.
-The key question is: how do we determine value? iMTA has a long history in developing preference-based measures , such as condition specific measures for MS and Cancer, the Dutch EQ5D-5L tariff, discrete choice experiments to assess treatment preferences for equity as well as patient preferences for treatments and the development of CarerQoL instrument.
+Decision makers want to select interventions for collective reimbursement which have the most value for money.
+The key question is: how do we determine value? iMTA has a long history in developing preference-based measures, such as condition-specific measures for multiple sclerosis (MSIS-PBM) and cancer (QLQ-C30), the Dutch EQ5D-5L tariff, discrete choice experiments to assess treatment preferences for equity as well as patient preferences for treatments and the development of the CarerQoL instrument.

 iMTA has provided cost-effectiveness studies for reimbursement dossiers for many countries and developed novel methodologies to deal with difficult late phase data analysis.